openlawteam/tribute-ui/README.md

 NOTE:

 - `REACT_APP_ONBOARDING_TOKEN_ADDRESS` is the address of the ERC20 token that will be contributed in exchange for membership units.
-Be default, the Onboarding and KycOnboarding interfaces are configured to handle Ether as the contribution token.
+By default, the Onboarding and KycOnboarding interfaces are configured to handle Ether as the contribution token.
 If a valid ERC20 address is set for this environment variable, the Onboarding and KycOnboarding interfaces will be configured to accept that ERC20 token instead.

 _Note that this configuration should be consistent with how the actual Onboarding and KycOnboarding smart contracts have been configured._